vidartf/ipydatetime/docs/source/index.rst

 Version: |release|

-A Jupyter Widget library for time and datetime pickers
+A Jupyter widgets library for time and datetime pickers

 Quickstart